mishrasushruti99/Snakes-and-Ladder/README.md

 <img src="snake_game_new.gif"/>

-The Capstone Project gives you a chance to integrate what you've learned throughout this program.
-This project will become an important part of your portfolio to share with current and future colleagues and employers.

-In this project, you can build your own C++ application or extend this Snake game, following the principles you have learned throughout this Nanodegree Program.
-This project will demonstrate that you can independently create applications using a wide range of C++ features.
+In this project, I build my own C++ application or extend this Snake game, following the principles of OOPS in c++.

 ## Dependencies for Running Locally
 * cmake >= 3.7